Bsmith1886/Google_Analytics_Capstone_2024/README.md

 ## Analysis

-Now that my data is cleaned and ready for analysis, I used SQl to query the table for relevant datapoints.
+Now that my data is cleaned and ready for analysis, I used SQL to query the table for relevant data points.

-Business Question: How do you members vs casual riders use our services differently?
+**Business Question:** How do members vs. casual riders use our services differently?

 ### Usage Analysis
 1. How many rides does each type of user take?
- 2. Are there differences across days of the week or month of the year?
+2. Are there differences across days of the week or months of the year?

 ![image](https://github.com/user-attachments/assets/fccec003-0c5a-4f19-81ce-3548f7a3a628)

-We can derive several key pieces of information from the above visual:
+**Takeaways:**
-1. Members use the service more frequently regardless of month or day of the week.
+1. Members use the service more frequently regardless of the month or day of the week.
-2. Casual users' total use approaches that of members on the weekend
+2. Casual users' total usage approaches that of members on the weekend.
-3. Both groups show higher usage during the summer months
+3. Both groups show higher usage during the summer months.

 ### Ride Length
 1. How long does each type of user ride for?
- 2. Are there differences across days of the week or month of the year?
+2. Are there differences across days of the week or months of the year?

 ![image](https://github.com/user-attachments/assets/3713dcc5-1fe4-4b2f-a79f-5e4e34eeb089)

-We can derive several key pieces of information from the above visual:
+**Takeaways:**
-1. In contrast to total usage, Casual riders take, on average, much longer rides than Members
+1. In contrast to total usage, casual riders take, on average, much longer rides than members.
-2. The higher ride durations persist across days of the week and month of the year
+2. The higher ride durations persist across days of the week and months of the year.
-3. While members durations stay fairly constant across the year, the length of ride increases significantly in the summer and on the weekends for Casual users.
+3. While members' ride durations stay fairly constant throughout the year, the length of rides increases significantly in the summer and on weekends for casual users.

 ### Station Preferences
- 1. Are there any key differences in station usage between Members and Casual riders?
+1. Are there any key differences in station usage between members and casual riders?

 ![image](https://github.com/user-attachments/assets/51f2eb36-0115-4881-98bf-69b2b4434b17)

-We can derive several key pieces of information from the above visual:
+**Takeaways:**
- 1. There is a clear preference for stations along the water for Casual riders
+1. There is a clear preference for stations along the water for casual riders.
- 2. While members make up a larger overall total usage, we can see that some of the largest usage by station comes from Casual riders
+2. While members make up a larger overall total usage, some of the largest usage by station comes from casual riders.
- 3. Member usage is significantly more evenly distributed across the city
+3. Member usage is significantly more evenly distributed across the city.

+The goal of this analysis was to explore key differences between casual riders and members and identify ways to convert casual riders into members.
+From our analysis, we can see that casual riders take longer rides and prefer stations near the water.
+These differences are likely attributable to how the two types of riders use the service.
+It is likely that members use these bikes as a primary form of transportation, whereas casual riders use them for recreation.
+It is also likely that the increased ride length and preference for stations near the water are influenced by tourist usage.

+## Recommendations
+1. Offer memberships with a limited number of uses rather than monthly unlimited options (e.g., 12 days that can be used at any time, non-consecutively).
+2. Introduce seasonal passes to encourage use during peak months.
+3. Provide memberships with a limited number of stations targeting recreational areas.
- 4.
+4. Offer Weekend-Only Memberships
+5. Offer Limited Duration Passes (Ex: 2-7 Consecutive Days)